 Previously, she served as Senior Vice President, Human Resources at 1-800-FLOWERS.COM, Inc., a U.S.-based floral and foods gift retailer and distribution company with several subsidiaries.
 Prior to that, Maureen spent four years as Vice President, Human Resources at The Hain Celestial Group and held a variety of human resources and development roles at Thomson Industries, Inc., Cooper & Dunham LLP and Klein Behavioral Science Consultants.
 Maureen has been a leader building out foundational processes and establishing strategic HR functions and partnerships around compensation, retention & rewards, employee engagement, performance management and succession planning.
 She earned a Master’s in Industrial/Organizational Psychology from New York University and a Bachelor of Arts in Business from Hofstra University.

 JILL M. RABIN ’75 MD, FACOG

-Dr. Rabin is the Vice Chair, Education and Development, Obstetrics and Gynecology, Northshore University Hospital/LIJ Medical Center, Northwell Health
+Dr. Rabin is Vice Chair, Education and Development, Obstetrics and Gynecology, Northshore University Hospital/LIJ Medical Center, Northwell Health

-Co-Chief, Division of Ambulatory Care, Obstetrics and Gynecology, Northwell Health Section Head, Urogynecology, LIJ Medical Center
+Co-Chief, Division of Ambulatory Care, Obstetrics and Gynecology, Northwell Health, Section Head, Urogynecology, LIJ Medical Center

 Professor of Obstetrics and Gynecology, Zucker School of Medicine at Hofstra/Northwell